 The fourth broken branch is Ida Cole.
 She was born 20 November 1906 in Allen County, Indiana.
 She died prior to 1910, so would have been under age three with she died.
 She died in Indiana; her final resting place is unknown.

 The fifth broken branch is Carl Cole.
 He was born on 19 February 1909 in Fort Wayne, Allen County, Indiana.
-He died prior to 1910, so would have been aged one year or less when he died.
-His place of death and final resting place are unknown.
+He died at age 6 1/2 months in September 1909 in Indiana.
+His final resting place is unknown.

 I wanted to take this week’s writings to remember my three grandaunts; Mabel, Gladys, and Ida, and my two granduncles; Carl and an infant baby boy, that all died young.
 Broken branches in my family tree.